oluijks/luba.blog/src/content/blog/programming/0011-moving-from-gnome-to-hyprland.md

 ## First Impressions and Configuration

 The initial experience was surprisingly smooth.
 Despite being under active development, Hyprland worked well out of the box.
-The documentation is solid, and I found plenty of community dotfiles to draw inspiration from—including [my own config here](https://github.com/mylinuxforwork/dotfiles).
+The documentation is solid, and I found plenty of community dotfiles to draw inspiration from, including [my own config here](https://github.com/mylinuxforwork/dotfiles).

 Here's what I set up early on: